Thomas Cook says has turned the corner

 Green, who has said technology will be the group's salvation with its online business set to be the key distribution channel, will unveil a full turnaround plan for the group in the spring.

-On Wednesday, she said 100 million pounds of annualised savings had already been identified, in addition to 140 million pounds of British cost cuts already announced.
+On Wednesday, she said 100 million pounds of annualized savings had already been identified, in addition to 140 million pounds of British cost cuts already announced.

 Thomas Cook said it was considering options for its French business whose market has been hit by domestic economic uncertainty and political unrest affecting popular French-speaking destinations such as Morocco and Tunisia.